amarok2/Dolibarr/htdocs/themes/wapp/README.md

 # Theme Wapp for Dolibarr 11.x
-The theme is now compatible with Dolibarr 11 (work in progress)
+The theme is compatible with Dolibarr 11 (work in progress)

 ## Contributors
 Nicolas PERE (nicolas@wapp.fr)<br>